 I recently made this Greek dip, Tzatziki, and was instantly hooked on it as soon as I tasted it!
 I adapted this from a recipe I found at About.com, which explains that this very healthy dip or sauce is often served “…on the side with warm pita bread triangles for dipping, and is also used as a condiment for souvlaki” (small pieces of meat and veggies grilled on a skewer).
 You can also use it as a dip for raw veggies and crackers, or as a sauce for grilled meats and cooked veggies.
 It’s very easy to make and a perfect cool, creamy recipe for summer!

-- 2 to 3 Tablespoons olive oil
+2 to 3 Tablespoons olive oil

-- 1 Tablespoon vinegar or lemon juice
+1 Tablespoon vinegar or lemon juice

-- 2 to 3 cloves garlic, finely minced
+2 to 3 cloves garlic, finely minced

-- dash of salt and pepper to taste (optional)
+Optional: dash of salt and pepper to taste

-- 1 cup plain Greek yogurt (drain or strain any excess liquid from yogurt)
+1 cup plain Greek yogurt (drain or strain any excess liquid from yogurt)

-- 1 cup light sour cream (or substitute another cup of Greek yogurt)
+1 cup light sour cream (or substitute another cup of Greek yogurt)

-- 2 cucumbers, peeled, seeded, and diced
+2 medium-size cucumbers, peeled, seeded, and diced

-- 1 to 2 Tablespoons finely chopped fresh dill or 1 to 2 teaspoons dried dill (start with the lower amount and then add more dill if you want a stronger dill flavor)
+1 to 2 Tablespoons finely chopped fresh dill or 1 to 2 teaspoons dried dill (start with the lower amount and then add more dill if you want a stronger dill flavor)

-- sprig of fresh dill for garnish (optional)
+Sprig of fresh dill for garnish (optional)

-In a medium-size bowl, blend the yogurt with the sour cream, using a whisk (you can omit this step if you’re substituting another cup of plain Greek yogurt for the sour cream).
-Add the olive oil mixture to the yogurt-sour cream mixture (or yogurt) and mix well.
+In another medium-size bowl, blend the yogurt with the sour cream, using a whisk (you can omit this step if you’re substituting another cup of plain Greek yogurt for the sour cream).
+Add the olive oil mixture to the yogurt/sour cream mixture (or yogurt) and mix well.
 Add the diced cucumbers and dill, and blend everything well.

 I like using Tzatziki as a sauce over sliced cucumbers.
 Have you made Tzatziki before?
 How do you like to use it?